 Access to capital

 A third of startups fail due to a lack of capital.
 The world of venture capital can be brutal at times, and sometimes even the best businesses struggle to raise funds when they need them.
 The sad truth is that many deals hinge on founders being well-connected with key individuals, and industry outsiders face far higher barriers to funds.
-Equity crowdfunding provides a much needed alternative avenue to raise capital, where the crowd, as opposed to just a few key individuals, decide whether or not to invest.
+Equity crowdfunding provides a much-needed alternative avenue to raise capital, where the crowd, as opposed to just a few key individuals, decide if they want to invest.
 This access to capital hopefully means more early-stage companies succeed, helping to improve the industry for customers through its innovation.

 The creation of loyal brand advocates

 When you raise capital through the crowd, you create an audience that is literally invested in the success of your business.
 These individuals now have a real shared stake in the success of the business, and will often spread the word, purchase your products and do what they can to propel your business forward.
 With retail and wholesale investors engaging together, you might also walk away with some key strategic partners, insightful feedback and engaged stakeholders.
 For businesses, it’s a great way to reward your loyal customers, as who better to invest and stand to profit from your success than those who backed you from the start.